NicoRiedel/OpenAccessWhitelist/README.md

 Change included currencies for the Article Processing Charges (APC)
 `APC_currencies_included <- c("EUR - Euro", "GBP - Pound Sterling", "USD - US Dollar", "CHF - Swiss Franc")`

+The script creates two files when run: A .csv file which can be loaded into e.g. Excel and a .rds file which is used for the R-Shiny App.

 R-Shiny App
 ---------------